Leaders of Greece's neo-Nazi group Golden Dawn found guilty of running criminal organization - Local News 8

 Following a marathon trial lasting five-and-a-half years, an Athens court deemed that crimes by Golden Dawn members including murder, attempted murder, assault and possession of weapons were not the actions of individuals operating on their own initiative.
 Instead they were directly planned and ordered by a party leadership that employed violence to eradicate perceived enemies.

 Eighteen former party lawmakers, including leader Nikos Michaloliakos, a holocaust denier who founded Golden Dawn in the 1980s as a neo-Nazi organization, were among those found guilty on Wednesday.
-With individual sentences to be announced in the coming days, they face at least 10 years in prison.
+Individual sentences are to be announced in the coming days.

+There was a strong police presence around the court on Wednesday as left-wing parties, trade unions, and anti-fascist and human rights groups staged rallies to coincide with the verdict.

+Protesters and riot police then clashed after the ruling.
+Police said a peaceful crowd of at least 20,000 people dispersed, but minutes after the verdict was announced, a smaller group of around 600 people attacked officers with stones and Molotov cocktails.

+Prime Minister Kyriakos Mitsotakis tweeted that it was a “truly historic day for Greece, democracy and the rule of law.”

+“Αfter the Greek people voted the neo-Nazi party of Golden Dawn out of Parliament in the last election, today the Greek justice system convicted its leadership of operating as a criminal organization,” he added.

-The leaders have denied the charges from the start, claiming they are victims of political persecution.
+The Golden Dawn leaders have denied the charges from the start, claiming they are victims of political persecution.

 Dozens of others — party members and alleged associate — have been convicted on charges that range from murder to perjury.
 Most of these are linked to violent attacks between 2012 and 2013.
 They include the fatal stabbing of popular anti-fascist hip hop singer Pavlos Fyssas and attacks on immigrants and left-wing activists.